textioHQ/js-style-guide/README.md

     ```

   <a name="naming--leading-underscore"></a><a name="22.4"></a>
-  - [23.4](#naming--leading-underscore) Do not use trailing or leading underscores. eslint: [`no-underscore-dangle`](https://eslint.org/docs/rules/no-underscore-dangle.html)
+  - [23.4](#naming--leading-underscore) Do not use trailing or leading underscores. eslint: [`no-underscore-dangle`](https://eslint.org/docs/rules/no-underscore-dangle.html) **We use this in older code & for some tools (like __REDUX_DEVTOOLS_EXTENSION__)** but avoid in your own implementations.
-  TODO: mention it is used in old code, and for some tools (redux devtools)

     > Why?
 JavaScript does not have the concept of privacy in terms of properties or methods.
 Although a leading underscore is a common convention to mean “private”, in fact, these properties are fully public, and as such, are part of your public API contract.
-This convention might lead developers to wrongly think that a change won’t count as breaking, or that tests aren’t needed. tl;dr: if you want something to be “private”, it must not be observably present.
+This convention might lead developers to wrongly think that a change won’t count as breaking, or that tests aren’t needed.

     ```javascript
     // bad